hexaxsoftwares/houx.js/README.md

 Pixel provides you an efficient way of encapsulating templates logic into your Pixel template without using the default javascript multline string interpolation system.

-You can iterpolate state instances into the template by using the double curly braces, `{{ count }}`.
+You can iterpolate model instances into the template by using the double curly braces, `{{ count }}`.

 Data values exposed through the model option can directly be referenced from inside the mustache tags expression text.